Parametric resonance, chaos and spatial structure in the Lotka-Volterra model: Discussion

 We investigate emergent spatial patterns by introducing diffusion terms into our model.
-In the numerical solutions of the resulting partial differential equations with equal diffusion coefficients, we find no spatial patterns outside of the chaotic regime (see Figure~\ref{fig:chaos_and_spatial_structure}).
-When the mean-field dynamics is periodic in time, we always find exponential decay of spatial fluctuations (Figure~\ref{fig:spatial_fluctuations}).
-In the chaotic regime, spatial fluctuations grow until they reach a steady value; the subsequent spatial patterns exhibit coarsening dynamics (Figure~\ref{fig:chaotic_pattern}).
+In the numerical solutions of the resulting partial differential equations with equal diffusion coefficients, we find no spatial patterns outside of the chaotic regime (see Fig.~\ref{fig:chaos_and_spatial_structure}).
+When the mean-field dynamics is periodic in time, we always find exponential decay of spatial fluctuations (Fig.~\ref{fig:spatial_fluctuations}).
+In the chaotic regime, spatial fluctuations grow until they reach a steady value; initial condition dependent large-scale spatial patterns exhibit coarsening dynamics, leaving only persistent small-scale chaotic patterns (Fig.~\ref{fig:chaotic_pattern}).
 As in the case of diffusively coupled chaotic Lorenz attractors~\cite{Balmforth2000,Qian2000}, the spatial fluctuations appear to be driven by a balance between the positive Lyapunov exponent (which leads to differences in population densities at different points becoming larger) and diffusion (which leads to differences in population densities at different points becoming smaller).
-Our investigation of the Fourier power spectrum of the predator and prey density fields found no non-zero dominant wavenumber, so there is no preferred length scale.
+Our investigation of the linear stability of the featureless chaotic mean-field solution found that the growth rate of perturbations was largest at zero wavenumber, so there is no preferred linear length scale.
 This conclusion is unaltered even with unequal diffusion coefficients.
+In contrast, the Fourier power spectrum of the nonlinear predator and prey density fields in Fig.~\ref{fig:chaotic_pattern}(c,d) found a broad peak corresponding to a length scale of about one quarter to one sixth of the domain size, which is qualitatively unchanged after very long simulations.

 \goodbreak